ICS2O-Gallo/10c-cpt-timothy-and-nicholas/README.md

 • To ensure that the game runs at its optimal speed, ensure that your [power option](https://gyazo.com/01f2a91c68cab85950ac2ff14a191591) is set to **high performance** in windows.

 • If on a laptop, plugging it in to its AC adapter may also improve performance to match realtime.

+# Stats for Nerds

+• Graphs on the calculations behind shop pricing and speed upgrades can be found [here](https://www.desmos.com/calculator/aiwuojjqwh)

+• The highest plane speed that can be achieved is 17.999999999999986 pixels per frame, and occurs on the 357th upgrade!
+It would come at a cost of 4,667,980,210,673,925,2074,891.599864930069167932569573241023 coins!

+(If you manage to get this point you've truly beaten the game, but probably cheated)